hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/239_004_alasinga.md

 on, brethren.
 One falls, and another takes up the work.

 From this village I am going to Boston tomorrow.
-I am going to speak at a big Ladies' Club here, which is helping Ramâbâi.
+I am going to speak at a big Ladies' Club here, which is helping Ramābāi.
 I must first go and buy some clothing in Boston.
 If I am to live longer here, my quaint dress will not do.
 People gather by hundreds in the streets to see me.
 So what I want is to dress myself in a long black coat, and keep a red